 The City currently requires design review for nearly all residential development, which can significantly lengthen the time required for project approval.
 To reduce the permitting timeline, the City has initiated a process to develop objective design standards to streamline the approval of residential, mixed-use, and commercial building types, with a particular focus on much-needed affordable housing projects in transit-rich areas.
+Objective design standards are being developed for historic buildings and districts as well.
 As opposed to "design guidelines," objective design standards will not be subject to interpretation, and will result in faster, more predictable approvals of high-quality development that respects Oakland's history and benefits the local community.
 Housing development projects will have the ability to utilize the objective design standards that will not require evaluation under the regular design review criteria provided under Planning Code Section 17.136.050, including the existing criteria that the project will "enhance desirable neighborhood characteristics."
-Project applicants may also choose to instead utilize the regular design review criteria and process in order to have greater flexibility and creativity in design criteria.
+Project applicants may also choose to instead utilize the regular design review criteria.